MisterJulsen/MinecraftCommunityServer/rules.md

 > These rules only apply to the public rail network!
 Railway lines in your private area (e.g. subway, tram) are excluded from this.

 - ### Coordination
-  Do not build or modify railway lines and stations without permission. _(This is important to prevent that everybody build their own tracks anywhere, a route suddenly having 10 tracks (even if 2 would be enough), and the existing network to be influenced or blocked)_.
+  Don't build or modify railway lines and stations without permission.
 Where public rail infrastructure is available, it should be used, instead of constructing a new (private) line.
 Modifications that do not affect the rail traffic can be conducted without approval.
+Only build as many tracks as necessary (please no stations with 100 tracks!)
 - ### Ownership of public rail lines
-  Public Railway infrastructure and stations will be managed by the Server Staff by default, to better coordinate building, upgrading and schedules.
-Of course everyone is welcome to be part of it and help expand the public rail infrastructure after asking.
+  Public Railway infrastructure and stations will be managed by the server staff by default, to better coordinate building, upgrading and scheduling.
+Of course everyone is welcome to be part of it and help expand the public rail infrastructure when asking.
 - ### Use public railway lines
   Do not send scheduled trains onto the public rail network without permission.
 The train schedule must be approved to ensure that other trains or stations are not blocked.
 Manual individual journeys are permitted at any time.
 - ### Stay realistic
   No tight curves, unrealistic track switches areas, overlapping railway lines, steep climbs/descents, floating tracks
 - ### Signaling
   Place signals where necessary and ensure that tracks are separated from each other by signals (e.g. at switches).
-Don't place too many signals (e.g. every 5 blocks, because of performance issues) but also don't leave too large sections unsignalled (as this reduces capacity).
+Don't place too many signals (e.g. every 5 blocks) but also don't leave too large sections unsignalled (reduces capacity).
 One signal every 100 - 150 blocks might be a good reference.
 - ### Parking trains
   Park trains in the depot and never on the open tracks.
 - ### Other players' trains
   Do not use or modify other players' trains without permission.
 - ### Disassemble trains
-  Disassemble trains that you don't need to save server performance.
-The server staff reserves the right to do this if this rule is violated and performance issues arise.
+  Disassemble trains that you don't need, to save server performance.
+The server staff reserves the right to do this if performance issues arise.

 ## Public Railways Standards
 > [!NOTE]